Attention: You are using an outdated browser, device or you do not have the latest version of

 The Procrastinator's Pro Con is AIA Philadelphia's annual year-end continuing education symposium.
 This year the event will be offered in a half day virtual format.
 Will you still need credits for 2025?
 Earn them at this year's Half Day Pro Con!

 2:05 - 3:05 PM How Precast Builds: Resilient K-12 Schools Schools are much more than just buildings; they are interactive learning environments, gathering places, and safe havens for the community.
 Construction of schools can be impacted by a myriad of factors, including the evolving construction industry, recent code changes, increasing sustainability requirements, and a challenging economy.
 These factors are all increasing the demand for safe, healthy, high-performance educational facilities.
 In this presentation, attendees will learn how to design and build high-performance, sustainable, and resilient schools, with reduced life-cycle costs utilizing precast, prestressed concrete architectural and structural building solutions.
 A variety of case studies will be presented to highlight precast concrete’s high-performance attributes, including optimization of versatile, efficient, and resilient building applications.
-Presenter: Dawn Decker, PCI Mid-Atlantic Credits: Coming soon
+Presenter: Dawn Decker, PCI Mid-Atlantic Credits: 1 AIA LU (HSW)

 4:15 - 5:15 PM Defining Human-Centric Lighting While light’s effect on humans has been studied for decades, only recent discoveries have found a direct link between light and human physiology.
 The exact workings of this intricate biological system are not fully known.
 Human-centric lighting, a concept that suggests carefully designed lighting can positively impact a person on a physiological level, has become a central focus.
 This session will provide insight into past and current research on human-centric lighting as well as lighting equipment that may support this human-focused approach to design.
 Research is in its infancy, conclusions and solutions continue to evolve on a monthly if not weekly basis.
 The information discussed in this session reflects conclusions drawn from current published studies on human-centric lighting.
-Presenters: Xingying Peng and Matt Fracassini, The Lighting Practice Credits: Coming soon
+Presenters: Xingying Peng and Matt Fracassini, The Lighting Practice Credits: 1 AIA LU (HSW)

 Please note: Non-AIA Member certificates are $10/course.
 AIA Members will see their credits reported directly to their online transcripts and can request complimentary program certificates.